lmucs/cher-ami/server/docs/api.md

 ### Search for circles [GET]
-Fetch circles, optionally restricted to those with a given owner.
+Fetch the circles a user is part of, if the optional user parameter is absent this will return the circles that the authenticated user is apart of.
 The results will be paginated.
-Only basic circle data is returned; however, the url to get the complete data is also returned.
 Circles are returned in order of descending creation date.
 We may add custom sorting capability in the future.

 + Parameters
     + user (optional, string, `alice`) ... only return circles owned by this user